-5 remainder of the 21st century.
-While the RCP4.5 and RCP8.5 pathways are generally similar through mid-century, the damage trajectories under the two emissions scenarios begin to diverge in the latter half of the 21st century.
-By 2075, the average annual difference between flood damages under the RCP4.5 and RCP8.5 emissions pathways is approximately \$2 billion, and by 2100 this difference grows to almost \$4 billion.
+Figure 7 also highlights how different GHG emissions pathways generate different trajectories of flood damages through the remainder of the 21st century.
+While the RCP 4.5 and RCP 8.5 pathways are generally similar through midcentury, the damage trajectories under the two emissions scenarios begin to diverge in the latter half of the 21st century.
+By 2075, the average annual difference between flood damages under the RCP 4.5 and RCP 8.5 emissions pathways is approximately USD 2 billion, and by 2100 this difference grows to almost USD 4 billion.

-The increasing flood damages under RCP8.5 relative to RCP4.5 are not evenly distributed throughout the United States.
-Figure
+The increasing flood damages under RCP 8.5 relative to RCP 4.5 are not evenly distributed throughout the United States.
+Figure 8 shows the time series of average annual damages in each region of the CONUS.
+As shown in Fig. 8, the most significant differences between projected flood damages under the two emissions scenarios are in the Southeast, where the difference between the two trajectories approaches

-- 10 8 shows the time series of average annual damages in each region of the CONUS.
-As shown in Figure 8, the most significant differences between projected flood damages under the two emissions scenarios are in the Southeast, where the difference between the two trajectories approaches \$1.5 billion per year by the end of the century; and in the Northeast and Midwest, where the difference between the two scenarios is close to \$750 million per year by 2100.
-Although there are also differences in damages between the two emissions scenarios in other regions, these differences are generally small relative to those three - 15 regions of the country.
-The increasing flood damages projected for the Southeast, Northeast and Midwest are consistent with increases in modeled changes in annual maximum precipitation throughout the eastern United States, as described in the third National Climate Assessment (e.g., Walsh et al., 2014), combined with the high value of built assets within floodplains in these regions relative to the rest of the nation (see Figure 4).
+USD 1.5 billion per year by the end of the century; and in the Northeast and Midwest, where the difference between the two scenarios is close to USD 750 million per year by 2100.
+Although there are also differences in damages between the two emissions scenarios in other regions, these differences are generally small relative to those three regions of the country.
+The increasing flood damages projected for the Southeast, Northeast, and Midwest are consistent with increases in modeled changes in annual maximum precipitation throughout the eastern United States, as described in the Third National Climate Assessment (e.g., Walsh et al., 2014), combined with the high value of built assets within floodplains in these regions relative to the rest of the nation (see Fig. 4).

-4 Discussion and Conclusions
+4 Discussion and conclusions

-- 20 Based on our model, we find that if future GHG emissions remain unchecked, monetary damages from flooding throughout the CONUS are likely to increase through the 21st century.
-Global GHG reductions, represented by RCP4.5, could limit these increasing flood damages, potentially saving billions of dollars per year (in undiscounted 2014 dollars) by the end of the century.
-To our knowledge, this study is the first to link spatially explicit hydrologic projections from a full ensemble of climate model projections to mapped assets in order to estimate future flood damages at a national scale. - 25 Although this study represents a significant methodological advance in projecting future inland flooding damages nationwide, there are a number of avenues for future work.
-As summarized in Section 2.4, these avenues include further exploration of different downscaling methods; consideration of different hydrological models; and simulation of a wider range of flood magnitudes and the intersection of these flood zones with built assets.
+Based on our model, we find that if future GHG emissions remain unchecked, monetary damages from flooding throughout the CONUS are likely to increase through the 21st century.
+Global GHG reductions, represented by RCP 4.5, could limit these increasing flood damages, potentially saving billions of dollars per year (in undiscounted 2014 dollars) by the end of the century.
+To our knowledge, this study is the first to link spatially explicit hydrologic projections from a full ensemble of climate model projections to mapped assets in order to estimate future flood damages on a national scale.

+Although this study represents a significant methodological advance in projecting future inland flooding damages nationwide, there are a number of avenues for future work.
+As summarized in Sect.
+2.4, these avenues include the further exploration of different downscaling methods, consideration of different hydrological models, and simulation of a wider range of flood magnitudes and the intersection of these flood zones with built assets.